-- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - City is the town. - Locality is the locality name. - PostalCode is the complete postcode.
-For Brazil, PostalCode should be the complete eight-digit postcode for the most accurate results.
-However, you can use a five-digit postcode.
+- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - · City is the town. - Locality is the locality name. - County is the county or local administrative name. - PostalCode is the complete postcode.
+For Brazil,